 The online Master of Arts in Mass Communication with a specialization in Public Relations and Communication Management includes 33 credit hours: 30 hours of coursework plus three final credits in the capstone course.
-Program curriculum is guided by an advisory council of top industry professionals, and all courses are taught by leading faculty of the University of Florida.
+Program curriculum is guided by APCO Worldwide and an advisory council of top industry professionals.
+All courses are taught by leading faculty of the University of Florida and industry experts.

 PUR 6934 Measurement & Evaluation

 As a PR professional, it is important to know the value of the work you are doing.
 Measuring and evaluating communications/PR activities will not only show the impact of your efforts, but should also highlight how you are supporting the objectives of your business or organization.
 It can offer “proof” of the benefits of public relations activities, or challenge the value of time-worn practices that no longer provide an organization value.
 Evaluation is how smart organizations learn, improve, and succeed.

 This course will teach you research and evaluation techniques that ensure the right things are being measured and evaluated.
 You will learn to tell stories with the data, and how to apply methods that influence others or inspire change because of the data.
 You will learn how to move beyond using data to define success and failure and instead mine the data for insights that drive outcomes and impact.